CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 11. After the failover, your storage account type is automatically converted to locally redundant storage (LRS) in the new primary region.

+12. Now, click on the **Next** from lower right corner to move on next page.